rackerlabs/genestack/docs/monitoring-info.md

     * Controller
     * OVN
     * Pinger

+    You can view more information about OVN monitoring in the [OVN Monitoring Introduction Docs](ovn-monitoring-introduction.md).

 * ### Nginx Gateway Monitoring:
 Genestack makes use of the [Nginx Gateway Fabric](https://github.com/nginxinc/nginx-gateway-fabric/tree/main/charts/nginx-gateway-fabric) for its implementation of [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/).
 Genestack deploys this as part of its infrastructure, view the [Nginx Gateway Deployment Doc](infrastructure-gateway-api.md) for more information.